H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the diffeomorphism

-On the other hand, the bounds on the coefficients directly translate into bounds for the diffeomorphism: \begin{lemma} For any $N\geq 0$ we have
+These bounds on the coefficients directly translate into bounds on the diffeomorphism: \begin{lemma} For any $N\geq 0$ we have

-where $\pi$ was defined in (\ref{def pi}). \end{lemma} \begin{proof} By construction of the cutoffs $\chi_m$, at most 16 of the coefficients $a_m$ are nonzero at any given point.
+where $\pi$ was defined in (\ref{def pi}). \end{lemma} \begin{proof} By \cref{remark soporte ajm disjuntos}, at most 16 of the coefficients $a_{jm}$ are nonzero at any given point.
 Thus, the estimate for the $C^0$-norm is a direct consequence of (\ref{hierarchy}) and (\ref{estimates am}).
-Regarding the $C^N$-norm for $N\geq 1$, we see that the second and higher order derivatives of $\theta_m$ vanish because it is a polynomial of degree 1.
-In addition, $\normxt{1}{\theta_m}\lesssim \lambda_{J+1}$.
+Regarding the $C^N$-norm for $N\geq 1$, we see that the second and higher order derivatives of $\theta_{jm}$ vanish because it is a polynomial of degree 1.
+In addition, $\normxt{1}{\theta_{jm}}\lesssim \lambda_{q+1}$.
 Hence, applying (\ref{estimate product}) with estimates (\ref{estimates am}) yields

-where we have used again that at most 16 of the coefficients $a_m$ are nonzero in a neighborhood any given point and (\ref{hierarchy}). \end{proof}
+where we have used again that at most 16 of the coefficients $a_{jm}$ are nonzero in a neighborhood of any given point and (\ref{hierarchy}). \end{proof}

 Next, we will study the Jacobian of $\psi^0$.
 As we have seen, $D\psi^0$ can be quite large.
 Fortunately, $\det(D\psi^0)$ will turn out to be very close to 1 due to cancellations in our construction.
 This is essential to ensure that the correction $\phi^c$ needed to obtain a volume-preserving map is small.
-If this were not the case, the perturbation to the velocity would change substantially and it would not produce the desired correction in the error matrix. \begin{lemma} The function $f_c\coloneqq [\det(D\psi^0)-1]\in C^\infty_c(\Omega_{J,2}\times[0,T])$ satisfies
+If this were not the case, the perturbation to the velocity would change substantially and it would not produce the desired correction in the error matrix. \begin{lemma} The function $f_c\coloneqq [\det(D\psi^0)-1]\in C^\infty_c(\Omega_{q,2}\times[0,T])$ satisfies

-In addition, there exists a field $u_c\in C^\infty_c(\Omega_{J,2}\times[0,T],\RR^3)$ such that $\Div u_c=f_c$ satisfying the estimates
+In addition, there exists a field $u_c\in C^\infty_c(\Omega_{q,2}\times[0,T],\RR^3)$ such that $\Div u_c=f_c$ satisfying the estimates

 \end{lemma} \begin{proof} We begin by obtaining an expression for $f_c$.
 First, it follows from (\ref{def psi}) that

 where

 As a consequence of the Cayley-Hamilton theorem, we have the following formula for the determinant of $3\times 3$ matrices~\cite{Gant}: